-7.1.2 Objectives and management goals
+7.1.2 Objectives and Management Goals

 The ERs that have relevance to the theme of water and sediment (refer Table 7-1) are grouped under three objectives.
-There are approved guideline values for each of the three objectives shown in Table 7-2 (for which Ministerial approval is sought), and draft guideline values for each of the three objectives shown in Table 7-3.
+There are approved guideline values for each of the three objectives shown in Table 7-2, and draft guideline values for each of the three objectives shown in Table 7-3.